tier4/ota-client/docs/README.md

 ### Configurations

 OTA client can update a single ECU or multiple ECUs and is installed for each ECU.
-There two types of ECU, Main ECU - receives user request, Secondary ECUs - receives request from Main ECU.
+There are two types of ECU, Main ECU - receives user request, Secondary ECUs - receive request from Main ECU.
 One or multiple Secondary ECUs can also have Secondary ECUs.
-Note that if only one ECU is updated, there is not Secondary ECUs.

 #### ecu\_info.yml